Performance, Scalability, and Troubleshooting

 Now that we have completed this section determining how to locate and display alerts, performance metrics, and graphs about our nodes and workloads, we can leverage these skills in the future in order to troubleshoot our own OpenShift Virtualization environments.

 The winweb01, winweb02, and database servers work together to provide a simple web-based application that load-balances web requests between the two web servers to reduce load and increase performance.
-At this time, only one webserver is up, and is now under high demand.
-In this lab section we will see horizontally scaling the webservers can help reduce load on the VMs, and how to diagnose this using metrics, and graphs that are native to OpenShift Virtualization.
+At this time, only one webserver is up, and as we have previously explored is now under high demand.
+In this lab section we will see horizontally scaling the webservers can help reduce load on the VMs, and how to diagnose this using the metrics, and graphs that are native to OpenShift Virtualization.

 Horizontally Scaling VM Resources